scuzzydude/asimov/asimov.md

 In the 2002, Chinese superstar Yao Ming became the second international player selected by the Rockets with the number one draft pick.
 It was like a Disney sequel, two dominant centers, both heroes in their home countries.
 Yao Ming was China's first NBA superstar, and because of this, The Rockets became China's team.

-When I'd meet a Chinese Rockets fan, the lack of communication was almost beneficial, because I had to keep things superficial, or risk becoming a meme on Chinese social media.
-American broke down in tears in the streets of Chengdu.
+When I'd meet a Chinese Rockets fan, the lack of communication was almost beneficial, because I had to keep things superficial, or risk becoming a meme on Chinese social media - American broke down in tears in the streets of Chengdu, moaning about Rockets.

 My valuation of the Rockets didn't change when Daryl Morey tweeted in 2019.
 Nor did it change when the Rockets blew two chances to take out the Golden State Warriors in 2018 and 2019.
 It didn't change when they traded Russell Westbrook or Chris Paul.
 It probably went up a couple points when they traded James Harden.
 My appreciation of the Rockets has wavered only once.
 Oh, and it crashed hard, worse than crypto in twenty-one, way worse.